 But, as shocking as the revelation may sound to those dedicated to dining etiquette, the notion shouldn't be too hard to wrap our heads around – after all, anyone who has ever been on a wine tasting session will know that taking in a bit of air as you sip enhances the beverage's taste.

 And that's not the only reason, as there's another sense that comes into play as far as flavour goes: sound!

-'To best hear the crunch of an apple, a potato crisp, a carrot stick, a cracker, crispbread or a handful of popcorn, we should always ditch our manners and chew with our mouths open.'
+"When it comes to sound, we like noisy foods – think crunchy, crispy.
+Both crisps and apples are rated as more pleasurable when the sound of the crunch is amplified," Spence pointed out.
+"To best hear the crunch of an apple, a potato crisp, a carrot stick, a cracker, crispbread or a handful of popcorn, we should always ditch our manners and chew with our mouths open."